ritave/Lunyr-Recuitment/README.md

 ## Journal
 1. Decided to use Truffle for compilation and testing
-  * Preferably I would use somehting lighter for this task, but Dapple is deprecated, Dapp is not yet ready and Embark is even bigger than Truffle
+  * Preferably I would use something lighter for this task, but Dapple is deprecated, Dapp is not yet ready and Embark is even bigger than Truffle
   * TODO: Create my own open-source light skeleton for Smart-Contract